Stock up, stock down after Saints fall to 49ers: 3rd & long struggles continue

 There are a lot of ways the first two weeks could've gone for the Saints, but my predictions definitely didn't include the quarterback position being among the most stable for the Saints.
 But that's what has happened.

 I don't want to overstate how effective or dynamic Spencer Rattler has been leading this offense, but suffice it to say: He's played well enough for the team to win.
-It's a lot of the people around him who haven't followed suit.
+A lot of the people around him who haven't followed suit.

-In the opener he needed to play under control.
+In the opener the QB needed to play under control.
 Avoid negative plays.
-He did that, despite being asked to drop back 47 times.
-He was only sacked once.
+Let the offense work for him, as his coaches have said repeatedly.
+Rattler did that despite being asked to drop back 47 times.
+He didn't turn the ball over and was only sacked once.
 The biggest criticism?
 Red zone efficiency.

 In this game he went out and completed 74% of his passes, three of which were TD throws in, you guessed it, red zone situations.
-The Saints were 3-of-3 on the day.
-The Saints put up 21, and that should've been 24 as far as Rattler is concerned -- nothing he can do to straighten out a 40-yard kick.
+The Saints were 3-of-3 on the day in that category.
+The Saints offense put up 21, and that should've been 24 as far as Rattler is concerned -- nothing he can do to straighten out a 40-yard kick.
 In a game against a Mac Jones-led 49ers offense that should've been enough.
 It wasn't.

 There were some execution issues, most notably a miss to Olave on the opening drive for what should have been a touchdown.
 But every QB has misses.
 What I've been impressed with is how under control he's played in basically every situation.
 He also used his legs in critical situations, twice to extend drives that ended in touchdowns.
 He just found a way more often than not.